-So now that you’ve read all this, then you probably want to be more productive.
+So now that you’ve read this article, then you probably want to be more productive.

 LIMIT YOUR TO-DO LIST

-Pick your TOP three priorities and get them done.
+Pick your TOP three priorities and focus on those.

-If you have time left over afterward, you can find more productive things to get done.
+If you have time left over, then you can find other things to work on.

-I know that if I can get at least those three things done, then my day is deemed a success.
+If you can get those three things done, then your day is deemed a success.

 USE THE POMODORO TECHNIQUE